How AHA Exfoliants Work

 What Is an AHA?

 There are several skin-exfoliating AHAs, but the two most effective, common, and well-researched are glycolic acid and lactic acid.
-Other AHAs—malic acid, citric acid, and tartaric acid—also have benefits, but research on them is minuscule in comparison.
+Other AHAs— malic acid, citric acid, and tartaric acid— also have benefits, but research on them is limited in comparison.

 How AHA Exfoliants Work on Skin